alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 ### Scenario

-- **Current Profitability Assessment:** Cyclistic finance analysts note that annual members are more profitable than casual riders (non-members who use single-ride or full-day passes)
+- **Current Profitability Assessment:** finance analysts found that annual members are more profitable than casual riders (non-members who use single-ride or full-day passes)
--
+- **Marketing History:** general awareness, appealing to broad consumer segments
+- **Hypothesis:** converting casual riders into annual members would help drive future growth

+### Scenario

 Finance analysts at Cyclistic have come to understand that annual members are much more profitable than casual riders (non-members who use single-ride or full-day passes).
 As such, they believe the key to future growth can be found in maximizing annual membership.